TheRumble/OpenXCOM-3DS/README.md

 - Git Bash
 - Cygwin
 - a separate standalone MSYS2 installation
-- another MinGW64 terminal that was not installed/configured by devkitPro
+- another MinGW64 terminal that was not installed or configured by devkitPro

 The correct terminal should normally show `MINGW64` in the prompt.